 It’s a little bit windy up here at the moment.
 The forecast is saying about 150km wind gusts but we haven’t seen anything near that yet.
 Hopefully we won’t as my present camping position is so exposed that it is in danger of getting me arrested.
 A couple of large rocks have been placed on strategic pegs to give me hope.

 Last night was amazing.
 At some point during the night the A-frame began to shudder as double strength gusts of wind ripped down the valley.

 On waking I discovered my shoes had been blown away.
 The first was easily found but the second escaped me until Silvin discovered it near the hut.

 That was just the beginning of an interesting day.

-About 5km down the track Angelynn appeared with one of my shoes which I had apparently failed to attach to my pack properly.
+About 5km down the track Angelynn appeared with one of my shoes.
+I had apparently failed to attach to my pack properly.
 I walked almost all the way back to the hut before I found the other one.

-This meant that I only caught up with Angelynn and Silvan at the next hut and we began a long journey up the Round Hill Creek to the saddle.
+This meant that I only caught up with Angelynn and Silvan at the next hut.
+Then we began a long journey up the Round Hill Creek to the saddle.

 The trail wasn’t the easiest.
 Occasionally wind would come down the valley that was so strong it whipped water off the top of the river and sprayed all in its path.
 I swear at one point I was pelted by small pebbles borne on the wind.